savchenko/windows10/README.md

 3. Install latest BIOS from a vendor or flash Coreboot with the latest CPU microcode.
 4. Strip Intel ME using [metool](https://github.com/corna/me_cleaner) or be ready to update/patch/assess using CSME tool, link above.
 4. Enable UEFI-native boot, "Secure boot", DEP, VTx/VT-d.
+5. Disable HyperThreading&reg; if you can afford the performance loss.

 # After
 1. If necessary, install GPU drivers using offline installer.